-Public Health Emergency is defined by the World Health Organization (WHO) as an occurrence or imminent threat of an illness or health condition, caused by bioterrorism, epidemic or pandemic disease, or a novel and highly fatal infectious agent or biological toxin, that poses a substantial risk of a significant number of human facilities or incidents or permanent or long-term disability (WHO/CDC, 2001).
-A public health emergency is a condition that requires the Governor to declare a State of Public Health Emergency.
-The declaration of a State of Public Health Emergency permits the Governor to suspend state regulations and/or change the functions of state agencies1.
+Public Health Emergency is defined as an occurrence or imminent threat of an illness or health condition, caused by bioterrorism, epidemic or pandemic disease, or a novel and highly fatal infectious agent or biological toxin, that poses a substantial risk of a significant number of human facilities or incidents or permanent or long-term disability A public health emergency is a condition that requires the Governor to declare a State of Public Health Emergency.
+The declaration of a State of Public Health Emergency permits the Governor to suspend state regulations and/or change the functions of state agencies.